 Take a moment to look at flea picture on this page.
 Notice that although this is a fairly severe case and its unlikely that you have it this bad, do you notice how there are many bites in a single place?
 Sometimes these bites also appear in lines across the skin of the victim.
 As mentioned in the introduction, those with sensitive skin will often develop a rash that gets worse when you scratch it.
-Most of the time, these flea bites will be itchy and cause discomfort during the day so it’s a good idea to treat them as soon as possible.
+Most of the time, these flea bite marks will be itchy and cause discomfort during the day so it’s a good idea to treat them as soon as possible.
 I will go through a few ways that this can be done but first, how is it possible that people do not feel a flea biting the skin?

 Despite the fact that fleas are tiny and make a very tiny hole in your skin to feed on your blood, they also inject a natural anesthetic that numbs the target area and that’s why you don’t feel them when they bite.
 However, it has been reported that some people feel a tiny prick when it bites but in my personal experience, I feel absolutely nothing, even when I had multiple bites on my back a couple months ago.
 At this point, perhaps you are certain that you have suffered from a flea bite.
-What are a few things that you should not do if you don’t want to make the situation worse and what does The Bug Squad recommend for the treatment of flea bites?
+What are a few things that you should not do if you don’t want to make the situation worse.
+What does The Bug Squad recommend for the treatment of flea bites?

-Dealing With These Bites On People – Few Warnings
+Dealing with Flea Bites – Couple Warnings

 - Do not touch or rub the problem area.
 Keep you fingers and other potential sources of bacteria away from the flea bites!
 Bacteria from these places has the potential to infect the flea bites which is definitely something you want to avoid.